Search

 Essential ingredients for learning how to cook bulgur wheat.

-Find the full recipe with ingredients and directions below.
+Find the full recipe, including exact measurements and detailed instructions, below.

 Water added to a bowl of fine bulgur and boiling water poured onto coarse bulgur in a quarter sheet tray, with olive oil, lemons, parsley, and salt in the frame.

-Hydrating fine and coarse bulgur wheat.
+Hydrating fine and coarse bulgur.

 Coarse bulgur in a quarter sheet tray wrapped in plastic wrap to steam, with fine bulgur soaking in water, surrounded by parsley, lemons, olive oil, and salt.